21e8/alice-whispers/README.md

 # Alice Whispers

 Intelligent message batching system that whispers your messages in perfect harmony, with smart batching and error classification.
+Designed to efficiently handle thousands of messages by intelligently batching and aggregating them into meaningful, actionable updates.

+## Key Benefits

+- 🚀 **High-Volume Processing** - Efficiently funnel thousands of messages into smart batches, reducing noise and system load
+- 📊 **Smart Aggregation** - Automatically combines similar messages and errors within configurable time windows
+- 🎯 **Noise Reduction** - Turn message floods into meaningful, actionable updates
+- 🔄 **Resource Efficient** - Optimized for minimal memory usage with array-based message format
+- 🎭 **Zero Dependencies** - Only TypeScript as a peer dependency, keeping your project lean and secure

 ## Features

-- 🎭 **Zero Dependencies** - Only TypeScript as a peer dependency, keeping your project lean and secure
 - 🔄 Smart message batching with configurable batch sizes and timing
 - 🎯 Intelligent error classification and pattern matching
 - 📊 Error aggregation with customizable time windows